 My earliest work, during the period 1957-1964 while I was with English Electric, was on compilers.
 This led to the book: Algol 60 Implementation.
-(Co-author L. J. Russell).
+(Co-author Lawford J. Russell).
 Academic Press, London, 1964.

 In 1971 I set up the project that initiated research into the possibility of software fault tolerance, and introduced the "recovery block" concept.
 Subsequent major developments included the Newcastle Connection, and the prototype Distributed Secure System.
 I have been Principal Investigator on a succession of research projects on system dependability funded by the Science Research Council (now Engineering and Physical Sciences Research Council), the Ministry of Defence, the European Strategic Programme of Research in Information Technology (ESPRIT), and the European Information Society Technologies (IST) Programme.
 Most recently I have performed the role of Project Director for CaberNet (the IST Network of Excellence on Distributed Computing Systems Architectures) and for two IST Research Projects, MAFTIA (Malicious- and Accidental-Fault Tolerance for Internet Applications) and DSoS (Dependable Systems of Systems).
 Subsequently I was involved with the RODIN IST project, and the ReSIST IST Network of Excellence.

-My current computing science research continues to be focussed on Dependability (for example on failure analysis) and, to a lesser extent, on the History of Computing.
+My current computing science research continues to be focussed on Dependability (for example on failure analysis - in the EPSRC-funded UNCOVER Project, on which I am a co-investigator) and, to a lesser extent, on the History of Computing.

 I was an active member of the group of twenty-three academics who, in April 2006, became concerned by what we had learned of the plans, progress, reported difficulties and controversies surrounding the UK National Health Service's National Programme for Information Technology (NPfIT).
 From then until September 2010 I edited the evolving Dossier that was produced documenting our growing concerns about the Programme.